Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

-Once you have a list of skills you enjoy, go back again and circle the skills that reflect or support your core values.
+Once you have a list of skills you enjoy, go back again and circle the skills that support your core values.

-If you’ve never take a personality test, like the Myers Briggs personality assessment, I strongly recommend you do so.
+If you’ve never take a personality test, like the Myers Briggs personality assessment, I strongly recommend you do.
 It gives you a much better understanding of your motivations, aptitudes, and strengths.

 On a separate sheet of paper, write down your core values for your personal and professional life, your favorite skills, and any ideas you gleaned from your personality type.
 Look for patterns and overlaps in the information in front of you.

 When I did this exercise, I saw immediately that my values of service, creativity, and autonomy could be supported by my favorite skills in communication, writing, listening, and organizing.